entando/entando-docs/vuepress/docs/next/docs/compose/ecm-overview.md

 * Makes bundles available in the App Builder through the Local Hub

-* Offers the option to install bundles for development, production or both using Docker tags:
+* Offers the option to install only those bundles for development, production or both using Docker tags:
     * The environment variable `ENTANDO_BUNDLE_TAGS_TYPES` in the Entando Component Manager can be used to select for development (`dev`), production (`prod`), or both (`prod,dev`) type of bundles to be installed to the Local Hub.
 The default is to install bundles with production tags only.

-    * To specify what is installed for each individual bundle, see the [Bundle Management page](../getting-started/ent-bundle.md#generate-cr) to generate the bundle custom resouce with the desired tag type.
+    * For individual bundles, generate the bundle custom resource, with the Entando CLI specifying the desired tag type(s), to be installed to the Local Hub.
+For more details see the [Bundle Management page](../getting-started/ent-bundle.md#generate-cr)

 * To see a full list of Entando Component Manager environment variables, see this [README](https://github.com/entando-k8s/entando-component-manager#readme).